Difficult Bible Quiz about the Physical Bible

 b.
 Adam, after the creation.

 c.
-It was God Himself who named all the animals, including man, on the sixth day.
+God named all the animals, including man, on the sixth day.

 The Bible states that man gave names to all the livestock, the birds in the sky, and all the wild animals.